stefan-epic/Zabbix-6.0-Api/README.md

 This is a C# library designed to simplify interactions with the Zabbix API (version 6.0).
 It provides an intuitive way to perform operations such as creating, updating, deleting and getting entties for Zabbix.

 ## Still in Development
-Please note that this library is still under active development, there may be bugs.
+Please note that this library is still under active development, there are probably a lot of bugs.
 Your assistance in identifying and addressing these issues is greatly appreciated.

 ## Installation